h1ddengames/devopsqa/DevOps/Hosting-Skills/Self-Hosting/Installing-Docker.md

 Note: I am using Vagrant to create a VM so my user is vagrant and my home is located in /home/vagrant.
 If yours is different, make sure you update the script below to your environment.

-Note: You should have the Vagrantfile, setup-docker-compose.sh, and docker-compose.yaml in the same folder.
+Note: You should have the Vagrantfile, setup-docker-compose.s h, and docker-compose.yaml in the same folder.

 ```Vagrantfile:```
 ```